The Best Demand Generation Team Structure to Nurture Leads

 Many SaaS products are available as a free trial.
 Once the free trial ends, customers may decide against buying the product.
-This could be for a heap of reasons.
-Failed onboarding, not reaching an Aha!
-Moment, no longer have a need for the product, the cost outweighs the benefits, the list long and beating customer churn is tough.
+This could be for multiple reasons: failed onboarding, not reaching an Aha! moment, no longer needing the product, the cost outweighing the benefits.
+The list is long and beating customer churn as a SaaS business is tough.

 If you see this happening, don’t abandon users just yet.
 Use lead nurturing strategies.
 Craft a personalized message telling them how your product may be helpful to them in a different way, use any data you have from their use of your product and translate that data into USPs.